How to Fix Logitech Mouse Lagging in Windows 11, 10

 Fix 1: General Troubleshooting Steps

-To fix the Logitech mouse lagging problem, you need to start from the basics.
-Sometimes it’s just a battery issue, that you can get fixed easily.
-Here are some first steps, you can try:
+To fix the Logitech mouse lagging problem, start from the basics.
+Sometimes it’s just a battery issue that you can get fixed easily.
+Here are some first steps you can try:

-• If are using a mouse with a rechargeable battery, make sure the mouse is fully charged/the battery is working fine.
-A low battery mouse throws up glitches and lags.
+• If you use a mouse with a rechargeable battery, ensure the mouse is fully charged/the battery is working fine.
+A low-battery mouse throws up glitches and lags.

 • Ensure the surface is flat and clean.